 What happens when we are triggered or activated?
 We have the functional adult part of us that has the ability to think, reason and make good decisions.
 We also have the fragmented part, the wounded child.
 This is the part of us that was on the receiving end and was flooded with trauma or neglect.

 We all have days when we are triggered and it’s difficult to know what emotions we feel.
 One day it can be easy to identify, but others not so easy to know what we feel at all.
 When I can’t feel myself it’s because my mind, emotions and my body are not one message anymore.
 Usually in these moments when we ‘don’t’ feel… we tend to think a lot.

 Healthy relationships are about being with each other and being present and more emotionally available.
 How can you do this for your partner and for yourself?
 Being available or present to another is to allow them to know you.
 Maybe even to allow it for yourself first.
 Start with baby steps: sitting with uncomfortable feelings or difficult emotions instead of leaving, disassociating.

 Life can be beautiful and magical: real life also contains sadness and challenges.
 Growing close to another can bring highs and lows and needs us to be willing to risk opening up to move forward.
 The beauty of living an authentic life is to allow connection with another and trust in the rhythm of life.

+In this time of social distancing am offering Zoom video or phone sessions.
 I created Inner Alchemy to focus on how we can each expand our consciousness and potential, so that we can lead fulfilling, flowing and impactful lives.
-If you’re looking for some support in boosting your focus, healing personal, intergenerational and collective trauma or finding your place feel free to reach out to arrange a free intro call or free coaching or mentoring discovery session.
+If you’re looking for support in aligning your focus, healing personal, intergenerational and collective trauma or finding your place feel free to reach out to arrange a free intro call or free coaching or mentoring discovery session.